dennissxz/data-science-handbook/32-classification/21-support-vector-machine.md

 - Quadratic program, doable.
 - Optimization algorithm instead of greedy search.
 - Integrated into other high performers such as deep neural networks.
+- Kernel trick

+Cons

+- Do not directly output probablitity, only scores
+  - there are some methods to output class membership probability estimates, e.g. Platt scaling, which use logistic regression on the output scores and cross-validation. see [here](https://scikit-learn.org/stable/modules/svm.html#scores-probabilities).